TALK TO SALES

 What is an employee onboarding program?

-When a job candidate accepts an offer from an organization, they don’t immediately become a successful employee.
-They must go through a quality onboarding process to learn the ins and outs of their new role and employer.
+When a job candidate accepts an offer from an organization, they don't immediately become a successful employee.
+They need a smooth transition into their position.
+This involves going through a quality onboarding process to learn the ins and outs of their new role and employer.

 Unfortunately, not all new-hire onboarding programs are adequate, leaving some new hires without a clear understanding of their role or the organization’s systems.

-In this article, we’ll explain what employee onboarding programs are, why a clear onboarding process is vital for the success of your organization, and how to ensure your onboarding process is successful.
+In this article, we'll explain what employee onboarding programs are, why an effective onboarding process is vital for the success of your organization, and how to ensure a positive onboarding experience for your employees.

 What is an employee onboarding program?

-An onboarding program is a formalized process for new workers to acquire the necessary knowledge, skills, and behaviors to be successful at their jobs.
+A formal onboarding program is a process for new workers to acquire the necessary knowledge, skills, and behaviors to be successful at their jobs.

-This is different from a new employee orientation, where workers fill out new hire paperwork.
-While an orientation is part of the onboarding process, there’s much more to onboarding than completing W-2s and direct deposit documents.
+This differs from a new employee orientation, where workers fill out new hire paperwork.
+While orientation is part of the employee onboarding experience, there's much more to onboarding than completing Form I-9 employment verification, W-4s, and direct deposit documents.

-The employee onboarding process can last for days, weeks, or even up to a year.
-It involves everything from building bonds with co-workers to learning about the benefits you as an employer provide.
+The employee onboarding process can last for days, weeks, or even up to a year, depending on the role.
+It involves everything from building bonds with co-workers to learning about the employee benefits you provide.

 Companies of all sizes use onboarding programs to retain new hires and gain a competitive advantage in an increasingly remote and globalized workforce.